jakubboucek/docker-lamp-devstack/README.md

 ```

 Note: The directory MUST already exists and MUST be writable for all users (`0777`), otherwise PHP can be unstable or
 can lose data (e.g. sessions data).
-Moving temporary directory to volume shared with the Host can have a big impact
+Moving the temporary directory to a volume shared with the Host can have a big impact
 on performance.

-The `TEMPDIR` environment variable is also recognized by Linux tools, by setting that variable you modify the default temporary directory
+The `TEMPDIR` environment variable is also recognized by Linux tools.
+By setting that variable you modify the default temporary directory
 for the whole Linux operating system, PHP, and also MySQL.

 ### Other PHP configurations